RasuwanK/clever-slides/README.md

 ## Supabase setup for local development

+# Important: For Authentication

+Use only password login for local development.
+For testing provider login use Supabase cloud instance.

 This guide provides how to initialize a local supabase instance from scratch by pulling the cloud supabase instance of this project, clever-slides.

 First of all you need to install [Docker](https://docs.docker.com/engine/install/) and [Supabase Cli](https://supabase.com/docs/guides/local-development/cli/getting-started?queryGroups=platform&platform=windows&queryGroups=access-method&access-method=studio)